Difference between onshore and offshore Companies

 Although being anonymous is one of the advantages that come along, it also may lead to a few problems and create inconvenience to the owners of the company.

-Since the public registers are absent, proving ownership to such a company can be a difficult task.
+Since the public registers are absent, proving ownership of such a company can be a difficult task.

 Earlier it was mentioned that the tax duties might depend on where a person is living or residing.
 It could also be said as one of the disadvantages of an offshore company.